Taylor Swift’s Ring Cost What Trump Paid Troops to Pick Up Trash in DC Yesterday, Someone in Maryland Got a Flesh-Eating Parasite, and Arlington Hired a Dog - Washingtonian

 I can’t stop listening to:

 3L3D3P, “rpa.”
 I can’t pretend that I totally understand what’s going on here, but this tune is intriguing!
-3L3D3P plays Songbyrd this evening with Gabby Start and Izzy Camina.
+3L3D3P plays Songbyrd Thursday evening with Gabby Start and Izzy Camina.

 Take Washingtonian Today with you!
 I’ve made a playlist on Spotify and on Apple Music of my daily music recommendations this year.

-Note: Correction: This post originally gave the wrong date for the 3L3D3P show at Songbyrd.
-It’s on Thursday night.